 I had been looking at a Facebook post with a request for a Orange Marmalade recipe.
 I just picked about forty pounds in my neighborhood and tonight started a great batch using both navels and juicing oranges.
-The recipe is very simple, but prep work is always time consuming for citrus.
 This is a two step recipe so that you have time for the peels to soak to soften overnight.
 It’s great when you have only enough time at night to do one step at a time.
 First day prep, second day cook and can.

 Orchard Orange Marmalade

-10 medium Navel and Juicing Oranges (see preparation below)
+- 10 pc. medium Navel and Juicing Oranges (see preparation below)

 - Using a (1) potato peeler, peel the outside of each of the oranges and set the peels aside.
 When you have completed the entire peeling, remove all the (2) white part of the orange, which is called the “pith”, so that you can see the (3) flesh to segment the oranges.

 - You can cut the orange in half width wise and separate the segments in smaller sections being careful to get rid of seeds and any of the membrane or internal white parts as you can.

 - Once you have segmented the oranges into a bowl cut the peels into a (4) fine julienne or small strips and add 1 cup of them to the bowl as well.

 - In a dutch oven or heavy stainless pot, add the oranges and peels, sugar and water.
 Leave overnight to pre-soften the rinds and infuse the sugar.